ckormanyos/boost_math_test_qemu/README.md

 having a 32-bit ARM(R) Cortex(R)-M4F core.
 The emulation uses 64-bit software floating-point (without FPU).

-CI includes tests that verify the correct operation on the embedded target using QEMU.
+CI includes tests that verify both proper compilation as well as correct numerical result-evaluation on the embedded target using QEMU.

 ## Test Cases